agirorn/ruby-poi/README.md

 =========

 Copyright (c) 2010 Ægir Örn Símonarson.
-See NOTICE and LICENSE for details.
+See NOTICE and MIT-LICENSE for details.